Great days out

 For stand up paddleboarding club enquiries please email the Oxford SUP Club.

 Walthamstow Wetlands is located in the Lea Valley close to the centre of London.
-It's a haven for all types of birds and wildlife and has even been recognised as a Site of Special Scientific Interest (SSSI).
-With 10 reservoirs to visit, two offering anglers a chance to fly fish, as well as some great paths to try, Walthamstow Wetlands has something for everyone.
+It's a haven for all types of birds and wildlife and is a Site of Special Scientific Interest (SSSI).
+With 10 reservoirs to visit, Walthamstow Wetlands has something for everyone.
+Two of the reservoirs offeranglers a chance to fly fish, and there are some great paths to try.

 Crossness Nature Reserve is in Bexley, South East London.
 It offers the last remaining areas of grazing marshland within the Greater London area, and the wildlife and habitats associated with it.
 There is a wide range of events and community open days held here so why not become a member?

-Become a member at our Crossness Nature reserve and gain access to the reserve's wildlife protected area, attend wildlife-related events including birdsong identification workshops, bat walks, moth trapping evenings, and dragonfly and butterfly walks, as well as receive regular information.
+Become a member at our Crossness Nature reserve and gain access to the reserve's wildlife protected area.
+You can also attend wildlife-related events including birdsong workshops, bat walks, moth trapping evenings, and butterfly walks.
+You'll also receive regular updates.
 Simply download the application form and send it to the address on the form.

-Kempton Engine House is home to the world’s largest fully operational triple expansion steam engine - the “Sir William Prescott” which ran 24 hours a day, 7 days a week!
+Kempton Engine House is home to the world’s largest fully operational triple expansion steam engine.
+The “Sir William Prescott” ran 24 hours a day, 7 days a week!
 Whilst the steam engines are no longer in use, you can visit these impressive machines.
 For more information, visit the Kempton website.

-The great pumping engines at Kempton were also once connected to the pumping engine at Hampton by a narrow-gauge railway which supplied the coal and distributed sand to the filter beds.
+The great pumping engines at Kempton were also once connected to the pumping engine at Hampton.
+They were connected by a narrow-gauge railway which supplied the coal and distributed sand to the filter beds.
 The Hampton site is also open to visitors.
 For more information, visit the Hampton website.

-The Crossness Pumping Station opened in 1865 and features some of the most spectacular ornamental Victorian cast ironwork found in the world today.
+The Crossness Pumping Station opened in 1865.
+It features some of the most impressive Victorian cast ironwork found in the world today.
 The building is a Grade 1 Listed building and definitely worth visiting!
 For more information, visit the Crossness website.